 Green Oaks Illinois Nursing Home Abuse Lawyers

-If you suspect that your loved one was the victim of harm, abuse, neglect or mistreatment by visitors, caregivers, employees or other residents while a resident at Gerard M. Ungaro House #2, contact Rosenfeld Injury Lawyers now.
+If you suspect that your loved one was the victim of harm, abuse, neglect or mistreatment by visitors, caregivers, employees or other residents while a resident at Gerard M. Ungaro House #2, contact Rosenfeld Injury Lawyers LLC now.
 Our knowledgeable Green Oaks attorneys offer legal representation to patients with cases that involve mistreatment, abuse, and neglect occurring in Illinois care facilities.

 Schedule your free, no-obligation comprehensive financial claim review today by calling our Lake County neglect and abuse law offices at (888) 424-5757.
 There is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.